meghorikawa/Python-Course/README.md

 # Python-Course
-This is a repository of all of the assignments from by basic python course
+This is a repository of all of the assignments from my python course